-The 2020 return on the investment portfolio was 1.6%, which is 0.2 p.p. above the plan.
+In a low interest rate environment, the return on the investment portfolio was 1.8% in 2021, 0.2 p.p. higher than the previous year and 0.3 p.p. above target.
 The portfolio of predominantly highly rated government and corporate bonds continues to show resilience in the face of financial market volatility.
-The key goal of the Group's investment policy is to maintain low volatility and a high level of security of assets intended for covering obligations, as well as to ensure high liquidity and risk diversification.
+The key goal of the Group's investment policy is to maintain low volatility and a high level of security of assets, as well as to ensure high liquidity and risk diversification.